Chromatophores are pigment-containing or light-reflecting organs in amphibians, reptiles, fish, crustaceans, and cephalopods.

 Leucophores Reflective

-As the cell opens the pigment becomes visible.
+As this cell expands, the pigment inside becomes visible.

-Each chromatophore contains Yellow, Red, or Brown type Pigment which combine with multiple layers of reflectors to enable the animal to reflect any wavelength of visible light.
+Each chromatophore contains Yellow, Red, or Brown type Pigment.Combined with multiple layers of reflectors to enable the animal to reflect any wavelength of visible light.

 Pigment-containing chromatophores have around 20 radial muscle fibers.
 These cells unfold fast (milliseconds).